azu-lab/rosbag2_evaluation/README.md

 # rosbag2_evaluation

-The rosbag2_evaluation tool tests message loss and jitter of rosbag2.
+The rosbag2_evaluation package tests message loss and jitter of rosbag2.
 It uses ROS 2 galactic and performance_test tool (by Apex.AI) for evaluation.

-Some scripts of ROS 2 galactic and performance_test have been modified to fit this tool.
+Some scripts of ROS 2 galactic and performance_test have been modified to fit this package.
-Therefore, they need to be rewritten from the original scripts.
+Therefore, you need to rewrite from the original scripts to modified scripts.

 ## Requirements
 - [ROS 2 galactic][1] (Ubuntu 20.04)